rosta99/EC601-Miniproject3/README.md

 this is the report for EC601 miniproject 3.
 ### user story for store data
 MySQL
 * legacy applications or applications that require multi-row transactions.
 Accounting system.
+&nbp;
 Mango DB
 * real-time analytics, content management, internet of things, mobile apps
 ### user story for displaying data